So your customer decided to cancel. It happens.

 Have a plan for each of the most common causes of churn.

 Tailor Offers Based on When They Leave

-Your plan to woo back customers who’ve cancelled after one month will be different than your plan to woo back a customer who’s stuck around for 18 months.
+Your plan to woo back former customers who’ve cancelled after one month will be different than your plan to woo back a customer who’s stuck around for 18 months.

 Take a look at your average customer lifecycle and determine what offers you can make at key milestones along their journey.